drand/website/docs/operators/drand-cli.md

    --transition          When set, this flag indicates the share operation is a resharing.
 The node will use the currently stored group as the basis for the resharing (default: false)
 ```

 The node that begins the sharing procedure should run with the `--leader` flag.
-This other nodes use the `--connect <leader-addr>` flag, passing
+The other nodes use the `--connect <leader-addr>` flag, passing
 in the address of the leader.
 All of the nodes must specify the following values:

 - `--secret` - a secret value, shared out-of-band with the other node operators.
 When re-sharing, this may be distinct from